vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 the child 309 Worlds, of Indra, Prajapati, Varuna,

-Vāyu and other gods promised in the Upanişads 165; three w.
+Vāyu and other gods promised in the Upaniṣads 165; three w.
 165,342, 343; three lokas of devas, pitrs and of worms and creeping beings in the

-Upanişads 188 Yajna, was dharma par excellence in
+Upaniṣads 188 Yajna, was dharma par excellence in

 the Brahmana period 680